Phase transitions in exponential random graphs: Proofs

-\begin{proof} The assumptions of Theorems 4.2 and 6.1 in \cite{CD} are satisfied for parameter values $\beta_2>-\frac{2}{p(p-1)}$.
+where $U$ is the set of maximizers of (\ref{l}). \end{theorem} \begin{pf} The assumptions of Theorems 4.2 or 6.1 in \cite{CD} are satisfied for parameter values $\beta_2>-\frac{2}{p(p-1)}$.
 By Proposition \ref{max}, along the curve $(\beta_1, q(\beta_1))$, the maximization problem (\ref{l}) is solved at two values $u_1^*$ and $u_2^*$; whereas off this curve, it is solved at a unique value $u^*$.
-Thus in the large $n$ limit, along the curve $(\beta_1, q(\beta_1))$, $G_n$ behaves like an Erd\H{o}s-R\'{e}nyi graph $G(n, u)$ ($u$ picked randomly from $u_1^*$ and $u_2^*$); whereas off this curve, $G_n$ is indistinguishable from the Erd\H{o}s-R\'{e}nyi graph $G(n, u^*)$. \end{proof}
+Thus in the large $n$ limit, along the curve $(\beta_1, q(\beta_1))$, $G_n$ behaves like an Erd\H{o}s--R\'{e}nyi graph $G(n, u)$ ($u$ picked by some distribution from $u_1^*$ and $u_2^*$); whereas off this curve, $G_n$ is indistinguishable from the Erd\H{o}s--R\'{e}nyi graph $G(n, u^*)$. \end{pf} \begin{corollary} Fix any $\beta_2>\beta_2^c$.
+Let $H$ be an edge, so $t(H,G_n)$ is the edge density of $G_n$.
+Then there exists a continuous and decreasing function $q^{-1}(\beta_2)$ such that